 When will I receive my final trip itinerary?

 Traveling to Cuba requires flexibility, since itineraries are subject to change.
-We always do our best to follow the itinerary we provide to you, yet it’s not usual for changes to occur to hotel and activities.
+We always do our best to follow the itinerary we provide to you, yet it’s not usual for changes to occur.
 You can expect to receive your final itinerary two to three weeks from your date of travel.

 What should I take with me?

 Carry your own prescription drugs and any over the counter medicine you use regularly.
 We recommend packing sunscreen, toothpaste, a toothbrush, shampoo and conditioner, contact lens solution, and any toiletries you would typically pack for traveling.
 These items aren’t as easy to access in Cuba or may be in short supply.
 In an illness or medical emergency, a nurse or doctor is on call in the hotels.
 Should you get sick or injured, your first response should be to call the hotel health care professional and/or go to a local polyclinic with our guide’s help.

 If the real estate space in your luggage is generous, feel free to pack gently-worn items of clothing, over-the-counter medication, or any extra toiletries that you'd like to donate.
 See "What can I donate?" below.

 Can I use an ATM and/or credit cards?

 U.S. bank-issued credit cards and debit cards are not yet accepted in Cuba.